SSWConsulting/SSW.Rules.Content/rules/do-you-know-when-and-when-not-to-use-email/rule.md

 * Draft the email covering the issues we want to confirm
 * Call the person covering every issue outlined in the draft
 * Adjust the email according to the decisions made together, adding "[As per our conversation...](/do-you-send-as-per-our-conversation-emails)"
+  - Your email should be [like a Scrum Sprint Retro](/do-a-retrospective)
+  - It should **start with the good** and then say the stuff to improve
 * Send the email

 This way you can review issues together, and, importantly, decisions are confirmed in writing.

 ![Figure: Are you in the right frame of mind?](pic38-KeepDrasticThingsForImportantThings.gif)